Bidens bigelovii, Bigelow's Beggarticks

-Habitat Preferences: Moist areas, mountain areas, hillsides and along streams.
+Habitat Preferences: Along streams, moist areas, mountain areas and hillsides.

 Recorded Range: Bigelow’s Beggarticks can be found in the southwestern United States in AZ, NM and TX and in CO and OK.
 It is also found in northwest Mexico.
-It is recorded in southern and eastern Arizona and Gila County as well.
+In Arizona it is recorded in southern and eastern (Gila County).